vippsas/vipps-developers/vipps-getting-started.md

 See [Vipps APIs](/docs/APIs) for a complete list of API products.

-For a Norwegian overview of the products, see [vipps.no: Produkter og tjenester](https://vipps.no/produkter-og-tjenester/bedrift/).
+For a Norwegian overview of the products, see [vipps.no: Produkter og tjenester (_Products and services_)](https://vipps.no/produkter-og-tjenester/bedrift/).

 When the _Merchant Agreement_ is approved and your product order is sent, you (or the user associated with the order) will receive an email